Travel

 Back to Brazil Read More »

-My Writing Group Has Published a Book of Stories—No Fixed Destination, by Townsend 11, Vol. 1 of Our New Series
+My Writing Group Has Published a Book of Stories—No Fixed Destination, by Townsend 11

 For the past few weeks, I’ve been working with other authors in my writing group, passing through final stages of publication for our first e-Book … Drumroll !! …